Pictures of KK-theory for real C*-algebras and almost commuting matrices: Application: asymptotic morphisms on spheres

 \section{Application: asymptotic morphisms on spheres}

-The goal of this section is to prove the following theorem, using the results of the previous sections, the universal coefficient theorem for real $C^{*}$-algebras, and a united $K$-theory analysis.
+The goal of this section is to determine when there exist asymptotic morphisms from suspensions of $\R$ to $\K_{\R}$ and to $\K_{\R} \otimes \Ham$, that are detected by $K$-theory.
+For this we will use the results of the previous sections, the universal coefficient theorem for real $C^{*}$-algebras, and a united $K$-theory analysis.
+The main theorem of this section is the following.